 Figure 2.
-Probable historical distribution (circa 1800) of the fisher in Washington based on specimens (numbers indicated by county), trapping records, and forest zones associated with fisher records (Aubry and Houston 1992) (Forest zones of Cassidy [1997] shaded include: Western Hemlock types, Douglas-fir types, Grand Fir, Cowlitz River (zone), Willamette Valley (zone), Sitka Spruce, Interior Redcedar, Silver Fir, and Subalpine Fir).
+Probable historical distribution (circa 1800) of the fisher in Washington based on specimens (numbers indicated by county), trapping records, and forest zones associated with fisher records (Aubry and Houston 1992) (Forest zones [Cassidy 1997] shaded include: Western Hemlock types, Douglas-fir types, Grand Fir, Cowlitz River (zone), Willamette Valley (zone), Sitka Spruce, Interior Redcedar, Silver Fir, and Subalpine Fir).

-Scheffer (1938, 1957, 1995) reports that fishers were trapped in low elevation forests of the Olympic Peninsula in the early 1900s, but by the 1930s the fisher was ".....concentrated chiefly in the wild and roadless portions of the Olympic Mountains, but has been reported along the Cascades and as far east as the Okanogan Valley."
-Based on all the records and reports with good location information, Aubry and Houston (1992) reported that fisher on the west side of the Cascades were primarily found (87% of records) below 1000 m in elevation.
-They attributed the complete absence of fisher records above 1800 m west of the Cascade crest to the deep snow pack (see discussion below under Fishers and Snow).
+Island is the only known fisher record, and it may have been caught elsewhere (Bryan 1963).
+We excluded San Juan County, though Booth (1947) listed a specimen in the personal collection of Walter Dalquest from Blakely Island.
+However, Walter Dalquest has no recollection of such a specimen and did not believe fisher were ever found on the islands (F. Stangle, pers. comm.).
+Therefore, we disregarded that record, as did Dalquest (1948), and Johnson and Cassidy (1997).
+Scheffer (1938, 1957, 1995) reported that fishers were trapped in low elevation forests of the Olympic Peninsula in the early 1900s, but by the 1930s the fisher was "...concentrated chiefly in the wild and roadless portions of the Olympic Mountains, but has been reported along the Cascades and as far east as the Okanogan Valley" (1938:8).
+Based on all the records and reports with good location information, Aubry and Houston (1992) reported that fisher on the west side of the Cascades were primarily (87% of records) found below 1000 m in elevation.
+They attributed the complete absence of fisher records above 1800 m west of the Cascade crest to the deep snow pack (see page 15 Fishers and Snow).